muhamad-faez/Handwriting-Recognition-MLP/README.md

 4. View the results
    - Use TensorBoard to visualize training metrics.
-   - Check the localized characters in Hello.jpg. git
+   - Check the localized characters in Hello.jpg.

 ## Contributing
 Feel free to submit issues, fork the repository, and send pull requests.